-The understandable challenge many advisers raise with EIS qualifying investments is the risk associated with smaller companies in addition to the lack of visibility on the investment time horizon.
-By comparison VCTs generally operate an annual share buyback policy and investors have the option to sell shares in the secondary market.
-Whilst these exit routes from VCTs are not guaranteed and usually come at a discount to the net asset value per share, they give investors some visibility on the investment time horizon.
-Exiting EIS investments has arguably become less predictable since the introduction of the risk to capital condition in 2018.
-We believe that there is an interesting opportunity for secondaries in the EIS market - the secondary market is currently small therein lies an opportunity.
+Many advisers rightly question the likely holding period of both VCTs and EIS qualifying investments.
+The risk associated with smaller companies in addition to the lack of visibility on the investment time horizon are key considerations for investors.
+Whilst VCTs generally operate an annual share buyback policy and investors have the option to sell shares in the secondary market, these exit routes are not guaranteed and usually come at a discount to the net asset value per share.
+The timeframe for exiting EIS investments is less predictable and investors should expect a 5 to 10 year hold period.
+Whilst EIS investments have less predictability on the exit time horizon, they do provide the investor greater proximity to the underlying companies.
+Furthermore we believe that there is a growing opportunity for secondary investing in the EIS market - the secondary market is currently small therein lies an opportunity.